Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 10. Added Delete and View button in index.cshtml
 11. Add new razor view (Upsert) in Admin's Category
 12. Add new razor view (_CreateAndBackToListButton) in Admin's Category
+13. Add new razor view (_EditAndBackToListButton) in Admin's Category